tamagui/tamagui/next.md

 - <Adapt /> instead of sheetBreakpoint

 1.0

+- dynamic eval bundle of smallish fixes:
+  - hash file contents use as hash for tmp file name
+  - avoid work if matching
+  - install into node_modules/.cache (import cacheDir) and symlink next to current file
+  - bundle it, use the existing esbuild.buildSync helper fn
+  - remove babel use esbuild plugin

 - `tamagui` cli basic version
 - I'm seeing an issue where setting multiline=true on Input results in broken colors when switching between light & dark themes (doesn't use specified text color).